jihyekwak/project-4-travel/README.md

 6. [Technologies used](#technologies-used)

 # About The Project
-Built a web application using Django, Python, PostgreSQL, Heroku Deployment.
+Built a web application using Django, Python, PostgreSQL.
+All crud functions for destination, travel plan, itinerary, checklist, comment.
+The site is deployed with Heroku.

 Heroku Deployment : https://travellovers.herokuapp.com/
 (Because Heroku deployment doesn't offer image cloud, the demo site doens't store the uploaded images.
 Still uploading image is possible and can show the images as long as the site window opens.)